 Recipes With French Brioche Bread

-Do you like my recipe?
-I would love if you leave me a rating or comment.
+I would love it if you leave me a 5-star rating or comment.
 This way I better get to know which recipes you like and can make more of them.
+You can also FOLLOW ME on FACEBOOK, INSTAGRAM, and PINTEREST to see more delicious food.

 - 15 g fresh yeast, or 2 tsp active dry yeast